AJGreaves/picflip/testing.md

 - Fix: See above.

 **3. Turns counter counted incorrectly when cards clicked too fast.**
 The turns counter was also confused by fast clicking of cards.
-Fortunatly the fix above solved this as well!
+Fortunately the fix above solved this as well!
 - Fix: See above.

-**4. Turns counter did not reset correctly if the game was reset when an odd number of cards were face-up** The turnsCounter relies on the flipCounter to tell it when to increase it's count by 1, I had forgotten to reset the flipCounter to 0 as well on resetting the game.
+**4. Turns counter did not reset correctly if the game was reset when an odd number of cards were face-up** The turnsCounter relies on the flipCounter to tell it when to increase its count by 1, I had forgotten to reset the flipCounter to 0 as well on resetting the game.
 This caused the turns count to go up by 1 when only half a turn had been taken.
 - Fix: I reset the flipCounter to 0 as well as the turnsCounter whenever the game was reset.